Sound Relief Hearing Center – Scottsdale

 - Tinnitus Retraining Therapy (TRT)

 If you schedule a hearing evaluation at our Scottsdale office, we will begin by asking you a few questions about your medical and hearing history.
-Next, the audiologist will use a lighted otoscope to inspect your outer ear and ear canal for any abnormalities.
+Next, your audiologist will use a lighted otoscope to inspect your outer ear and ear canal for any abnormalities.
 They will pay special attention to any malformations that could impact your hearing test results or require a visit to an ear, nose, and throat (ENT) doctor.
 After that, we will conduct a hearing test in a soundproof booth to determine which specific frequencies you struggle to hear.

 During an audiometric exam, the audiologist will ask you a series of high-frequency and low-frequency words to determine how well you can understand speech over a short distance.
 In addition, we will give you several words to repeat back to us.
 The results of these simple tests will help us better understand your ability to hear and understand speech.
 In addition, we will explore whether or not hearing aids could help alleviate your symptoms.

 Tympanometry tests the health of the middle ear and the mobility of the conduction bones and the eardrum (tympanic membrane).
 To accomplish this, the exam utilizes specialized equipment to produce variations in air pressure within the ear canal.
 Not technically a hearing exam, tympanometry measures energy transmission through the middle ear.

 You can purchase hearing aids at hundreds of different places in Arizona.
 So why should you purchase hearing aids from Sound Relief Hearing Center?
 We offer professional hearing tests, decades of experience, and personalized treatments.
 Plus, we only offer the best hearing aids available, and we provide a variety of options designed to meet any budget.
-To ensure that your selected hearing aid produces great results, we can customize the device to suit your needs and preferences.
+To ensure that your selected hearing aid produces great results, we can customize the device to suit your needs.
 Above all, we promise to make your experience memorable and to provide you with the greatest return on your investment in your hearing health.